How You View Stress Matters – And How To Change Your View

 VIEW 2: "I can change my experience of stress by applying myself to learning new skills".

 It helps because it offers new hope, or a new sense of possibility.
-That's assuming you see yourself in a certain way, which brings us to the important topic of growth mindset – more on this in the next article.
+That's assuming you see yourself in a certain way, which brings us to the important topic of growth mindset – more on this in this article on growth mindset vs fixed mindset in stress management.

 How To Reframe Your View of Stress